 In 2015, I moved to North Miami as an entrepreneur and an engaged community leader.
 I immediately went to work while balancing family life as a new wife and later as a mother.
-I re-published my first book and became the Co-founder of a nonprofit established to connect and empower success through academic, spiritual, emotional, and financial balance in my community.
-I established a network to honor, celebrate and mentor women and young girls in South Florida.
-To date, we have recognized the achievements of over 40 women and girls in Miami-Dade, Broward, and Palm Beach Counties, in medicine, law, media, and advocacy, education, to name a few.
+Among my accomplishments, I republished my first book and began serving as co-founder of a non-profit organization that empowers success through academic, spiritual, emotional, and financial balance.
+Additionally, I established a network that honors, celebrates, and mentors women and young girls in South Florida.
+To date, we have recognized the achievements of over 40 women and girls in Miami-Dade, Broward, and Palm Beach Counties, in medicine, law, media, advocacy and education, to name a few.

-In light of building a balanced live, work and play life in North Miami, I went on to establish NoMi’s first coworking space in 2019.
-This community hub offers flexible and affordable options for locals and is conveniently located downtown, minutes from city hall.
-It’s bold and creative style is perfectly designed for freelancers, startups, creatives, and everyone in-between.
+In light of building a balanced live, work and play life in North Miami, I went on to establish NoMi’s first coworking space, a creative hub for freelancers, startups, and everyone in-between.

 Whether through my consulting firm, my non-profit organization, or community engagement – I am present, always serving, and challenging the process when necessary, albeit not without my own challenges.
 Shortly after getting married, my husband was indicted and sentenced to federal prison; despite those challenges, I’ve continued to fight to build a decent life for my son and me, while my husband pays his debt to society.
 With my community’s support, I’ve gained the necessary strength to continue serving and giving back to my community.

-Naomi currently serves as a Commissioner on the North Miami Planning Commission, Business Committee Member on the North Miami C.R.A.
-Community Redevelopment Agency, Affordable Housing Advisory Committee, the Community Redevelopment Agency (CRA) Board, Downtown Action Plan Advisory Committee and Vice Chair on the North Miami Commission on Women.
+Naomi currently serves as the elected Vice-Chair on the North Miami Commission for Women, Commissioner on the North Miami Planning Commission, Business Member on the North Miami C.R.A.
+Community Redevelopment Agency and Board Member on the Affordable Housing Advisory Committee & Downtown Action Plan Advisory Committee.

 Naomi made history on August 2022, as the first woman of color to receive a major party nomination for Florida Commissioner of Agriculture and Consumer Services.